 What we seek from you:

-- A commitment to our ethos and values;
+- A commitment to our values;

 - A passion to deliver the best education you can for every child or young person, making a positive difference;